 As with many innovative products, the Kombi may have been a bit ahead of its time.
 I say this, because it was not easy to take a good quality photograph with the camera.
 Partly this had to do with the state of the art in film emulsions.
 I also think that in order to launch a metal-bodied miniature camera at an affordable price, certain features were left out.
 Among the most important were a way of counting exposures, and a viewfinder.

-These pages from the Kombi instruction manual were scanned at a low resolution to reduce image load time.
-Though the text is not legible, the drawings of the steps required to load film in the camera convey how difficult this must have been to carry out in the dark.
+Although the text is not legible in these scans of the Kombi instruction manual, the drawings of the steps required to load film in the camera convey how difficult this must have been to carry out in the dark.